J-Mint/NoughtsAndCrosses/README.md

 ## How I would improve the program
 - There isn't a way to restart the game once it's over.
 I would add a GUI window asking to play again.
-- Was lazy and copied the if statements that check the winning combinations.
-Could have used else if statements instead but this wouldn't have had any impact.

 ## What's next?